Skip to main content Skip to main navigation Skip to search

 Coordinated Action for a Sustainable Future: Exploring Rio Convention Synergies

-This panel will explore the synergies and linkages between the three Rio conventions as they relate to issues such as sustainable agriculture, food systems, integrated land use planning, identifying ways to leverage coordinated policies and on-the-ground interventions for holistic sustainable development outcomes.
+This panel explored the synergies and linkages between the three Rio conventions as they relate to issues such as sustainable agriculture, food systems and integrated land use planning, identifying ways to leverage coordinated policies, and on-the-ground interventions for holistic sustainable development outcomes.
+Watch it here.

 Fish and Sips 2.0

 Oceans play a vital role in culture and way of life in the Pacific region, supporting valuable marine industries including commercial and recreational fishing, aquaculture, renewable energy, shipping and more.
-After a successful inaugural event at COP29, this networking event will be another opportunity for technical experts from the Pacific region and beyond to share work underway on sustainable and climate smart fisheries.
+Technical experts from around the world shared work underway on sustainable and climate smart fisheries.

 Harnessing Advanced Weather Modelling for Climate-Resilient Agriculture